What are the best ways to measure your business’ performance?

 Knowing your business’ strengths and weaknesses will help you manage your business efficiently.

-There are various tools and techniques out there to help you assess the performance of your market, but knowing where to start can be the trickiest obstacle of all.
+There are various tools and techniques out there to help you measure your business performance.
+However, knowing where to start can be the trickiest obstacle of all.

 One of the biggest challenges is to ensure there is always enough cash to pay expenses when they are due, as running out of cash will threaten the survival of your business.